floorford/bootcamp--week-09--react/scripts/03-state/README.md

 ## State
 - Now we've got an object, we can have local state
+- Similar to state with DOM: long lived-variables (because event handlers are short-lived)
 - `this.props` and `this.state`
 - Initial state in the constructor: counter example
 - Just a POJO